A new Concussion/Brain Injury

 While the jury is still out about why any concussion should last more than three months, some scientists and specialists are beginning to put the pieces of the puzzle together.

 Most people diagnosed with PCS are only too aware of the symptoms and cognitive problems that plague them and just don’t seem to go away.
-People can become weary worrying about returning to work or education.
+People can become weary of worrying about returning to work or education.

 Symptoms can vary from one person to the next, and some can be apparent in other mental health issues making diagnosis even more problematic.
-If you suspect that you or someone you know has PCS, don’t rely on self-diagnosis from reading lists of symptoms, go and speak to a doctor and if necessary ask for a referral to a brain injury specialist.
+If you suspect that you or someone you know has PCS, don’t rely on self-diagnosis from reading lists of symptoms, go and speak to a doctor and, if necessary, ask for a referral to a brain injury specialist.

 PCS is generally the diagnosis given when the symptoms of concussion or a head injury last for months or even years after the initial injury.

 While conventional CAT and MRI scans don’t show the microscopic damage in concussion or whiplash injuries, a Magnetoencephalography (MEG) scan will.

 Although not yet used clinically as an aid to diagnosis, MEG scans will very likely become the top-ranking scanner in the future.
 Being able to ‘see’ the damage and knowing what is happening can bring a huge relief to people, especially those who don’t have any evidence other than their symptoms and outcomes to support why they are suffering so much.

 What complicates diagnosis?

 A lot of things!
 The things to be wary of are accusations of malingering and also of trying to get more compensation from a legal claim.
 Don’t let doctors write you off, and be tenacious in getting the help you need.

 It is highly likely that in the near future, insurance companies and lawyers will insist on MEG scans to rule out the minority of unscrupulous people who actually undermine the seriousness of PCS for those who are genuinely struggling and whose lives have been turned upside down.